 Employability criteria identified using feedback from employers, alumni, Industrial Advisory Board, and the Institution of Engineering and Technology (IET) are embedded in the curriculum.
 Each module is examined to determine opportunities to incorporate employability skills.
-The University's academic and Careers and Employability Service teams identify appropriate provisions and tailor opportunities to bridge gaps.
+The Placement Team identifies appropriate provisions and tailor opportunities to bridge gaps.
 To complement the development of employability skills in the curriculum, personal tutors enhance student engagement with employability opportunities by highlighting them within their sessions and encouraging students to participate in a variety of extracurricular activities.
-These activities may include student representation, part-time work, sports and recreation, society memberships, volunteering, student ambassadorship, leadership and mentoring, cultural and creative activities, academic and professional collaborations, placement opportunities, enterprise activities and events hosted by the University's Careers and Employability Service.
+These activities may include student representation, part-time work, sports and recreation, society memberships, volunteering, student ambassadorship, leadership and mentoring, cultural and creative activities, academic and professional collaborations, placement opportunities, enterprise activities and events hosted by the University.
 The University's Kingston Award Scheme recognises participation in these areas.

-Additionally, the Careers and Employability Service hosts a range of events, such as career fairs where employers promote internship, placement and graduate opportunities, as well as networking activities like spotlight on engineering, which invites employers and alumni to discuss career pathways on campus.
+Additionally, the University hosts a range of events, such as career fairs where employers promote internship, placement and graduate opportunities, as well as networking activities like spotlight on engineering, which invites employers and alumni to discuss career pathways on campus.
 Students develop a CPD record in the VLE to utilise for job applications and interviews.

 For students pursuing the "with professional placement" degree on the sandwich route, the placement module (CI5999) is a crucial aspect of the programme.
 This module provides an extended opportunity to gain real-world employability skills in industry, making it a key element of the course.
-Moreover, the Careers and Employability Service offers support to students before and during their placement.
+Moreover, the Placement team offers support to students before and during their placement.